Tropical storm warnings issued for Puerto Rico, Virgin Islands with Isaias likely to form

-It may only be late July, but the Atlantic Ocean appears to be on the verge of cranking out its ninth named storm of the 2020 hurricane season, a milestone more typical of late September.

-Meteorologists are eyeing an area of disturbed weather and swirling thunderstorms nearing the Lesser Antilles.
-It’s producing winds near tropical storm force, but is not well organized with a clear center of circulation.

-However, the National Hurricane Center (NHC) anticipates that this area of disturbed weather will become Tropical Storm Isaias before reaching Puerto Rico and the Leeward Islands on Wednesday through Thursday.
+However, the National Hurricane Center anticipates this area of disturbed weather will become Tropical Storm Isaias before reaching Puerto Rico and the Leeward Islands on Wednesday through Thursday.
 The main impacts in these areas will be gusty winds and heavy rain as the system continues to develop.

 As of Tuesday morning, the National Hurricane Center began issuing advisories on the nascent system as it gathered strength.
 An Air Force Reserve Hurricane Hunter mission into the disturbance is scheduled for Tuesday afternoon.

 Tropical storm warnings are up for Puerto Rico, including Vieques and Culebra, as well as the U.S. Virgin Islands.
-Antigua, Barbuda, the British Virgin Islands, Guadalupe, Martinique, and St. Maarten are also under a tropical storm warning.
-Heavy rain totaling 3 to 6 inches, with localized 10-inch amounts, is possible across the northern Leeward Islands, Puerto Rico, and surrounding areas, the NHC warns, yielding the potential for flash flooding.
+Antigua, Barbuda, the British Virgin Islands, Guadeloupe, Martinique and St. Maarten are also under a tropical storm warning.
+Heavy rain totaling 3 to 6 inches, with localized 10-inch amounts, is possible across the northern Leeward Islands, Puerto Rico and surrounding areas, the NHC warns, yielding the potential for flash flooding.

 The name Isaias is a Spanish version of the biblical name Isaiah, and is pronounced “ees-ah-EE-ahs.”